Stable marriage and roommates problems with restricted edges: complexity and approximability: Almost stable matchings with restricted edges

 Each $u$-gadget replaces a vertex $u \in U_0$ in~$G$.
 It is defined on five vertices: $u_1, u_2, u_3 \in U$ and $z_1, z_2 \in Z$.
 Its edges and the preferences on them are shown in Figure~\ref{fi:gadgets_q1}.
-Two \emph{interconnecting edges} connect the special gadget to~$u_3$.
-They are ranked as the last two edges by~$u_3$.
-It is described later which vertices of the special gadget are incident to these edges of~$u_3$.
+Two \emph{interconnecting edges} connect the special gadget to~$u_3$, and an interconnecting edge connects the special gadget to each of $u_1$ and $u_2$.
+These edges are ranked last in the case of $u_1$ and $u_2$, and ranked as the last two edges by $u_3$.
+It is described later which vertices of the special gadget are incident to these interconnecting edges.
 The $u$-gadget also has edges to all $w$-gadgets representing vertices in $W_0$ to which $u$ was adjacent.
-After describing the $w$-gadget, we elaborate on the position of these edges, referred as \emph{relevant edges}.
+After describing the $w$-gadget, we elaborate on the position of these edges, referred to as \emph{relevant edges}.
 Aside from these, every $u_1$ has edges to all garbage collectors in~$Y$.
 These edges are all worse than the relevant edges of~$u_1$ and they are ranked arbitrarily at the bottom of $u_1$'s list.
 The vertices in $Y$ also rank all $u_1$ vertices arbitrarily.